Powerball jackpot is biggest lottery prize in over 8 months

-DES MOINES, Iowa (AP) — The biggest lottery prize in more than eight months will be up for grabs in Saturday night’s Powerball drawing.
+DES MOINES, Iowa (AP) — The biggest lottery prize in more than eight months is up for grabs in Saturday night’s Powerball drawing.

 The Powerball jackpot has slowly climbed to an estimated $635 million thanks to 39 consecutive drawings without a grand prize winner, a record streak for the game dating back to June 5.
 There hasn’t been a bigger Powerball jackpot since a $731.1 million prize was won on Jan.
 20. Saturday’s grand prize would be the 10th largest U.S. lottery jackpot ever won.